suhas-sunder/NutriFitCLI/README.md

 # NutriFitCLI (Nutirition Fitness CLI)

 ### Description
-This is a meal and exercise tracking application that allows users to add/remove meal logs, add/remove exercise logs, view logs by date, view calories burned by day/month, preview a monthly visual calendar for logged activities.
+This is a meal and exercise tracking application that allows users to add/remove meal logs, add/remove exercise logs, view logs by date, view calories burned by day/month, and preview a monthly visual calendar for logged activities.

 ### Additional info:
 - Developed in Python and runs from the Command Line Interface (CLI) (includig Linux/Ubuntu).